“The Grass Isn’t Any Greener On the Other

 They say in life that we never stop learning.
-This is true for the financial services industry, too.
-The truth is, employees will seek opportunities elsewhere if they are not provided with opportunities to learn, grow and develop.
+This is also true for the financial services industry.
+Employees will seek opportunities elsewhere if they are not provided with opportunities to learn, grow and develop.
 Gallup reported that 87 percent of Millennials rate professional growth and development opportunities as important in their jobs.
 And it’s not just a Millennial priority; 69 percent of non-Millennials ranked it the same.
 A lack of ongoing training for new employees can lead to occupational apathy, poor performance, and turnover.

 In a study of what motivates employees, money ranked seventh on the list.
 The top five motivators were peer motivation, an intrinsic desire to do a good job, feeling recognized and encouraged, having a real impact and growing professionally.
 Training and development impact all of these factors.